-Graduation from a physical therapist education program accredited by the Commission on Accreditation in Physical Therapy Education (CAPTE) is necessary for eligibility to sit for the licensure examination, which is required in all states.
+Graduation from a physical therapy education program accredited by the Commission on Accreditation in Physical Therapy Education (CAPTE) is necessary for eligibility to sit for the licensure examination, which is required in all states.

-The Emory & Henry College Doctor of Physical Therapy Program is committed to addressing complaints and/or concerns about any aspect of its services.
+The Emory & Henry Doctor of Physical Therapy Program is committed to addressing complaints and/or concerns about any aspect of its services.
 Every effort will be made to understand the complaint and/or concern and respond in an appropriate manner.
 For complaints/concerns regarding the Program, please see the Program policy on complaints and the complaint form below.
 For complaints to the accreditation agency (Commission on Accreditation in Physical Therapy Education) please see their Formal Complaint Policy.

 Program Complaint Policy

 The Program has developed a policy to handle complaints originating from clinical education sites, employers of the graduates, and the general public.
 The complaints are received and kept on record by the Program Director.
 The steps involved in the process are as follows:

 Complaints are sent to Eric coley, Program Director

 - The Program Director will convene an appropriate faculty group to discuss each complaint, based upon the nature of the issue.